Penn State vs. Temple ‘75-’76

 1975 Penn State vs. Temple at Franklin Field

 Penn State was ranked #6 in the nation to open the season, and they nearly blew the ranking on opening night.
 Temple surprised the Nittany Lions on the first play of the game as Bob Harris charged right up the gut on the draw for a 76-yard TD run to give the Owls a stunning 7-0 lead.
+The Nittany Lions struggled to get moving especially in the passing game behind first-time starter John Andress who completed only 6 of 15 passes for 61 yards with 2 INTs (PSU’s best pass was a halfback option from Woody Petchel to Jimmy Cefalo for 26 yards).
 Penn State was trailing 10-3 in the first period, when it finally struck back.
-Rich Mauti (the father of legendary All-America LB Mike Mauti) returned a Temple kick for 100 yards and the touchdown.
+Rich Mauti (the father of legendary All-America LB Mike Mauti) returned a Temple kick right up the middle for 100 yards and the touchdown.
 But, the 2-point conversion try failed, so PSU continued to trail, 10-9.
 The Lions finally grabbed a lead right before the half, when Chris Bahr delivered a Penn State record-breaking 55-yard field goal for the slim 12-10 advantage.
-Bahr’s kick broke the record of 51-yards that had been set in 1912 at Pitt (Forbes Field) by Pete Mauthe.
-The PSU lead didn’t even stand until halftime because the Owls responded with their own field goal for the 13-12 edge at the break.
-The game shockingly remained in doubt until the end.
-Fourth quarter, State down 23-18, Woody Petchel takes a punt 66 yards to the Temple 3-yard line to set up a touchdown putting Penn State back in front.
-The 2-point conversion is good and the Lions lead 26-23.
-Temple kept up the pressure all the way forcing PSU to take an intentional safety with 11 seconds left, so that the Lions could safely kick the ball out of harm’s way and eeck-out the 26-25 victory at “home”.
-The win still saw Penn State drop in the polls to #10 ahead of their official home opener with Stanford a week later.
+Bahr’s kick (initially reported by the media as a 54-yarder) broke the record of 51-yards that had been set in 1912 at Pitt (Forbes Field) by Pete Mauthe.
+The PSU lead didn’t even survive until halftime because the Owls immediately responded with their own 40-yard field goal for the 13-12 edge at the break (Temple also missed a 62-yard FG attempt in the first half).

 1976 Penn State-Temple at Veterans Stadium

-The 1976 meeting took place at the Vet for the first time in this series.
-Temple would make Veterans Stadium their primary homefield until it was replaced by Lincoln Financial Field in 2003.
-This was another nailbiter for the Nittany Lions who held a 31-24 lead into the final two minutes of the game.
-The Owls drove the field getting to the goal line without any timeouts.
-Temple caught a break when the game was stopped for a fan who had run out onto the field forcing an official timeout.
-The Owls scored on the very next play and opted to go for the win and not the tie, but the 2-point conversion pass was incomplete, and Penn State survived their second consecutive Bicentennial squeaker with a second 1-point victory in Philly, 31-30.
+But, in the end, the Nittany Lions let a 14-point lead slip away as the Owls drove the field (80 yards) getting to the goal line without any timeouts.
+Two Temple runs from the 1 went nowhere and probably lost a yard, or so.
+Temple caught a break when the game was briefly stopped for a fan who had run out onto the field forcing an official timeout.
+The Owls scored on the very next play (a 3rd and goal pass to wide open Flanker Mike Hober who never joined the huddle and was unaccounted for by the PSU defense).
+After a Penn State timeout, Temple coach Wayne Hardin opted to go for the win and not the tie, but the 2-point conversion pass with no time left from Terry Gregory QB was incomplete, and Penn State survived their second consecutive Bicentennial squeaker with a second 1-point victory in Philly, 31-30.
+Win #99 for Joe Paterno.

-Penn State has had some seriously close calls in this series, notably in 1978, 1985, and in 2011.
+FYI—Penn State and Paterno also had some other seriously close calls in this series, notably in 1978 (10-7), 1985 (27-25), and in 2011 (14-10).
+Only the 1985 win was at home.

 Nittany Notes: